mami-project/pathspider/doc/plugins/tfo.rst

 Notes
 -----

-* TCP Fast Open is set using curl options.
+* TCP Fast Open is set using a socket option options.
 Through passive observation it should be possible to verify that TCP Fast Open is indeed being used.